SkyGlider/asdf-differential-testing/README.md

 - ASRs: `deepspeech`, `wav2letter`, `wav2vec`
 - Number of texts to be processed: 100

+*Note: Setup and usage has only been tested on Windows running WSL.*

 ## Results
 Once testing is completed, a folder containing the results can be found within the `output` directory specified by user input.
 If none is specified, it defaults to `CrossASRplus/examples/output/default`.